mdgrs-mei/DynamicTitle/README.md

 Get-Command -Module DynamicTitle
 ```

-To get the detailed help of a function, please try:
+To get the detailed help of a function, try:

 ```powershell
 Get-Help Start-DTTitle -Full
 ```

-For more code examples, please see the scripts under [Examples](./Examples) folder.

 ## Changelog